Task

 .

-Get the payload
+Get the full payload at once

 The function task.get_payload()